-- A fire risk assessment should be undertaken. - Residents should be informed of their responsibilities in terms of fire safety. - Risers in the lobby and stair should be reviewed to ensure fire and smoke spread is limited into the escape routes. - The local FRS will need to be informed.
+- All action points on the FRA's will need to be actioned and closed. - Residents should be informed of their responsibilities in terms of fire safety. - Risers in the lobby and stair should be reviewed to ensure fire and smoke spread is limited into the escape routes. - The local FRS will need to be informed.